 What is CKYC?

 CKYC stands for Central Know Your Customer.
 It’s like a single ID card for all your financial needs in India.
-Imagine having one number that stores all your personal details (like name, address, and ID proofs) in a safe, government-managed system.
-This number is called your CKYC number, and it’s a 14-digit unique code.
+Imagine having a single number that stores all your personal details (such as name, address, and ID proofs) in a secure, government-managed system.
+This number is referred to as your CKYC number, and it’s a 14-digit unique code.

 With CKYC, you don’t need to submit documents like your PAN card or Aadhaar card every time you deal with a bank, insurance company, or mutual fund.
 Once your CKYC is done, you can use this number to start new financial services quickly.
 It saves time, reduces paperwork, and makes life easier!